yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-migrate.md

 The following workflows illustrate how you can perform data migration including changes happening on the source simultaneously.
 With the export data command, you can first export a snapshot and then start continuously capturing changes occurring on the source to an event queue on the disk.
 Using the import data command, you similarly import the snapshot first, and then continuously apply the exported change events on the target.

-Eventually, the migration process reaches a steady state where you can [cut over to the target database](#cut-over-to-the-target).
+Eventually, the migration process reaches a steady state where you can [cutover to the target database](#cutover-to-the-target).
 You can stop your applications from pointing to your source database, let all the remaining changes be applied on the target YugabyteDB database, and then restart your applications pointing to YugabyteDB.

 The following illustration describes how the data export and import operations are simultaneously handled by YugabyteDB Voyager.